 a.
-Background: Seattle Public Schools' SMART Goal #3 focuses on helping students meet the Washington State graduation credit requirements and graduate ready for college and career pathways among other skills.
-This includes GED prep and college-level coursework.
+Background: Seattle Public Schools' 18-19 District SMART Goal #3 focuses on helping students meet the Washington State graduation credit requirements and graduate ready for college and career pathways among other skills.
+The District's efforts to help students get ready for college and career pathways includes GED prep and college-level coursework.

 The Open Doors program was first approved by the Washington State Legislature in 2010 via House Bill 1418 which established a state-wide reengagement initiative.
 Open Doors seeks to offer multiple pathways for students to achieve educational success through high school completion, GED attainment, work preparation and training, and college-level coursework.
 The program is especially focused on mitigating barriers that hinder engagement in the education system by providing students with support through multiple agencies.
 SPS has administered an Open Doors program, known as Learning Center Seattle (LCS), in partnership with Seattle Central College since 2016.
 LCS supports the objectives of the Open Doors program by placing students in a college setting and creating a pathway for those who are credit deficient to receive GED prep instruction with the goal of earning a GED.
 Students can continue at LCS after earning a GED and take college classes toward an Associate degree.
 The program is offered to students with no out of pocket costs.
+Open Doors addresses the unique needs of youth at risk for dropping out by maintaining a focus on students' future after high school; allowing individualized academic programs; and by involving the full range of community services.